gmorellop/Dreadmystmarket/README.md

 Heey, BRODAS! 👋

 I’ve always liked buying and selling gems and items in DreadMyst, but like it happens to many of us, everything usually ended up being kind of chaotic: digging through chat messages, talking to a ton of different people, losing important conversations, etc.

 That’s where the idea came from.
 I needed something more organized, faster, and working in real time… so I decided to create this app for the peep.

-The app is made to keep buying and selling items simple and straightforward, no weird extra steps.
+BrodaMarket is built to keep buying and selling items simple and straightforward, with no weird extra steps.
 Everything works in real time, and the interface is light, clean, and easy to use.

 The idea is basic: list, search, buy, and sell items, and slowly add more features as they’re needed.

-What can you do with BrodaMarket?
+✨ Features
+🔥 Core Features

+Real-time marketplace
-Real-time marketplace: see changes instantly, no refreshing or waiting.
+See changes instantly, no refreshing or waiting.

-ONLINE sellers and buyers: only items from people who are connected to the app are shown.
-If they’re not online, the item won’t appear.
-That way you know the seller is actually there.
+ONLINE sellers and buyers
+Only items from users who are currently connected to the app are shown.
+If they’re not online, the item won’t appear—so you know the seller is actually there.

+Item grouping
-Item grouping: items with the same name are grouped into a single card, even if they have different stats.
+Items with the same name are grouped into a single card, even if they have different stats.
 No hundreds of repeated items flooding the screen.

+Google Login
-Google Login: sign in with your Google account and you’re good to go.
+Sign in with your Google account and you’re good to go.

+Languages
-Languages: switch between Spanish and English by pressing the GB / ES button.
+Switch between Spanish and English using the GB / ES button.

+Custom items
-Custom items: set up your items based on their real stats.
+Set up your items based on their real stats.
 If you get a drop with the same name but different stats, you can edit them in real time inside the app.

+Bulk discounts
-Bulk discounts: offer discounts when selling multiple units.
+Offer discounts when selling multiple units.

+Buy Orders
-Buy Orders: post what you want to buy and let others sell you what you’re looking for.
+Post what you want to buy and let others sell you what you’re looking for.

+Full history
-Full history: check all your purchases, sales, and prices whenever you want.
+Check all your purchases, sales, and prices whenever you want.

+Search filters
-Search filters: search by name, category, stats, and more.
+Search by name, category, stats, and more.

+Notifications
-Notifications: the app notifies you when you buy, sell, or when something important happens.
+Get notified when you buy, sell, or when something important happens.

+Warning system
-Warning system: 3 strikes before your account gets disabled.
+3 strikes before your account gets disabled.

+New items
-New items: added constantly.
+Items are added constantly.

+Quick search
-Quick search: from the main screen you can filter using the available boxes.
+Filter items directly from the main screen using the available boxes.

+Sale cancellation
-Sale cancellation: sellers and buyers can cancel, and the item automatically goes back to the market.
+Sellers and buyers can cancel, and the item automatically goes back to the market.

-Online presence system for sellers and buyers.
+Online presence system
+See who’s online (sellers and buyers).

+Queue system
 Queue system for specific moments.

-Clear sections: “My Items”, “Sales”, and “Purchases”.
+Clear sections

+My Items

+Sales

+Purchases

+Quick whisper shortcut
-When clicking a sold or purchased item, the /w Name is automatically copied so you can whisper easily in-game.
+Clicking a sold or purchased item automatically copies /w Name so you can whisper easily in-game.

+TRANS ID system
-TRANS ID system: you can write it in chat so the buyer or seller knows exactly which transaction it is.
+Use the transaction ID in chat so buyers and sellers know exactly which transaction it is.

-And more stuff coming over time…
+More coming soon…
+New features will be added over time.

-FAQ
+❓ FAQ
-How to sell?
+1️⃣ How to sell?

-If you want to sell your item, go to the “Sell” button.
-A search bar will appear, and you must always start typing with the first word of the item name.
+If you want to sell your item, follow these steps:

+Click the “Sell” button.

+A search bar will appear.
+You must always start typing with the first word of the item name.

 Example:

 ✔ Correct: Greater Life Potion → type Greater

 ✖ Incorrect: starting with Potion

-If the item is in the database, you’ll be able to select it.
+If the item exists in the database, you’ll be able to select it.

-If it has the same name but different stats, you can use the option “Different stats?
-Change them here”, edit the stats, add them, and press APPLY to save.
+If the item has the same name but different stats, use the option:
+“Different stats?
+Change them here”

+Edit the stats

+Add them

+Press APPLY to save

+Choose your character
-Then you choose your character (for now, it’s limited to one) and set the price.
+(for now, limited to one).

-After that, you can add bulk discounts.
-The first box indicates from how many items the discount starts, and the next two are the discount percentage.
+Set the price.

+(Optional) Add bulk discounts:

+First box: minimum quantity

+Next boxes: discount percentage
-Example: buying 5 or more, 5% discount.
+Example: buy 5 or more → 5% discount

+Press Publish
-Press Publish and the item goes live in real time.
+Your item goes live in real time.

-What is a Buyer Order?
+2️⃣ What is a Buyer Order?

-It’s basically the same as selling, but in this case you post an item that you want to buy, so others can offer it to you.
+A Buyer Order works almost the same as selling, but instead of listing an item to sell:

+You post an item you want to buy

+Other players can then offer it to you

-Where can I check my sales and purchases?
+3️⃣ Where can I check my sales and purchases?

-Every time you buy or sell something, you’ll get a notification in the Sales and Purchases buttons.
+Every time you buy or sell something, you’ll receive a notification

+You can check everything inside:

+Sales

+Purchases

-Can I zoom in the app?
+4️⃣ Can I zoom in the app?

-Yes.
+Yes 👍
 Hold CTRL + mouse wheel.

-Can I use more than one character?
+5️⃣ Can I use more than one character?

-For now, only one is allowed.
-Later on, I can enable multiple characters if needed.
+For now, only one character is allowed

+Multiple characters may be enabled later if needed

-Are you the broda who buys and sells gems?
+6️⃣ Are you the broda who buys and sells gems?

+Yes 😄
-Yes 😄 You might have seen me in general chat buying and selling.
+You might have seen me in general chat buying and selling.
 I made this app for the whole peep.

-Does it cost a lot to maintain the app?
+7️⃣ Does it cost a lot to maintain the app?

-The app is 100% free and non-profit, but any support helps keep the servers running and keep improving this market I made for you all with all my ❤️
+The app is 100% free and non-profit, but any support helps keep the servers running and allows me to keep improving this market I made for you all with all my ❤️

-If you want to support, you can do it through my Ko-fi link.
+If you want to support the project, you can do it through my Ko-fi link.
 Thank you for real, my broda.

 ![https://imgur.com/0eztHkR](https://i.imgur.com/0eztHkR.png)
 ![https://imgur.com/ZhlEuf8](https://i.imgur.com/ZhlEuf8.png)